briandconnelly/BEACONToolkit/csv/doc/csv.md

 Unfortunately, Numbers does not provide any easy ways to transpose data.
-The best plan for these situations would be to export the column-based data as a CSV file, read that file using the Python tools described in this Chapter, and transpose the data in Python with a function like *transpose* in NumPy.
+The best plan for these situations would be to export the column-based data as a CSV file, read that file using the Python tools described later in this Chapter, and transpose the data in Python with a function like *transpose* in NumPy.

 # R and CSV files